-In February 2018, we granted options to purchase 134,657 and 203,858 shares of our common stock to Mr. Amorrortu and Dr. Morris, respectively, and in July 2018, we granted an option to purchase 193,000 shares of our common stock to Mr. Ganot.
+In January 2019, we granted options to purchase 155,000 shares of our common stock to Mr. Ganot and 60,000 shares of our common stock to each of Dr. Quiroz and Mr. Amorrortu.
 These options vest in equal annual installments over a term of four years from the date of grant.